 If you are an advanced user you may skip over most of this Quick Start Guide.
-However you may find it useful to refer to "Drivers & Utilities" on page 4 - 1 and "BIOS Utilities" on page 5 - 1 in the User's Manual.
+However you may find it useful to refer to "What to Install" on page 4 - 1 and "BIOS Utilities" on page 5 - 1 in the reminder of the User's Manual.
 You may also find the notes marked with a $\mathcal{P}$ of interest to you.